In this review, we’re taking an in-depth look at Mannington Vinyl Plank Flooring.

 - Do Environmental Considerations Exist?

-Luxury vinyl plank (LVP) flooring is getting a lot of press lately.
-In light of that, it’s one of the more notable trends in home building and remodeling.
+Luxury vinyl plank (LVP) flooring has become one of the more notable trends in home building and remodeling.
+LVP claims that it lets homeowners get the wood look but without the wood price or inconvenience.

 They sell their luxury vinyl products under the Adura brand name.